Verse 1 Now faith is the substance of things hoped for, the evidence of things not seen.

 Verse 8 By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.

 Application: The descendants of Abraham were initially Syrian, but ended up a mixed race as various other nationalities married into the family as it grew over the years.
 They were known as Hebrews, not as Jews.
 The title, Jew, came into existence after the nation Israel split into two kingdoms, Israel to the north and Judah to the south.
 The people of Judah became known as Jews.
-The descendants of Esau, Edomites or Idumaeans, became numerous among the descendants of Judah as their land was in the southern part of Palestine and they eventually dominated this race of people.
-The true Israelites from the ten norther tribes, particularly the descendants of Abraham’s son Joseph, went into captivity in Assyria and dispersed throughout the world.
+The descendants of Esau, the Edomites or Idumaeans, became numerous among the descendants of Judah as their land was in the southern part of Palestine and they eventually dominated this race of people.
+The true Israelites from the ten northern tribes, particularly the descendants of Abraham’s son Joseph, went into captivity in Assyria and dispersed throughout the world.
 The descendants of Esau included the Herods.
-Prophecy was fulfilled in that Esau eventually had victory over his brother, Jacob, who had stolen his blessing from their father, Isaac.
+Prophecy was fulfilled in that Esau eventually had victory over his brother, Jacob, who had stolen both his birth right as the eldest son and his blessing from their father, Isaac.
 The Jews today primarily herald from Idumaeans and from Khazarians and not from the genetic line of Abraham.
 They are the Ashkenazi Jews of today.
+“And Esau said unto his father, Hast thou but one blessing, my father? bless me, even me also, O my father.
+And Esau lifted up his voice, and wept.
+And Isaac his father answered and said unto him, Behold, thy dwelling shall be the fatness of the earth, and of the dew of heaven from above; And by thy sword shalt thou live, and shalt serve thy brother; and it shall come to pass when thou shalt have the dominion, that thou shalt break his yoke from off thy neck.”
+Genesis 27:38-40

 Application: Christian believers are spiritually much like Abraham as they are called out from the world and by faith they travel through this life waiting to get to a place of inheritance that they have neither seen nor experienced.
 Heaven is promised but it is through faith that it will be realized.